How to Create a Great LinkedIn Profile

 While LinkedIn makes it easy to fill out your profile, there are a few things to keep in mind as you go through the process.
 Unlike Facebook and other social media platforms that involve social, daily life and entertainment aspects, as well as business, LinkedIn is exclusively geared toward professionals.
 Nearly half of LinkedIn members are decision-makers for their companies, so you'll want to make your best impression.

-Unless LinkedIn members know you already, they're more likely to find you based on search of skills or industries.
+Unless LinkedIn members know you already, they're more likely to find you based on a search of skills or industries.
 Because of this, you need to consider the skills and industry you want to be known in, and determine the best keywords to describe them.
 For example, if you had a home-based freelance writing service, your keywords and phrases might be "freelance writer" and "copywriter."
 As you build your LinkedIn profile, you'll use your key phrases in the various sections that describe your skills and experience.

 Second, many use LinkedIn as an online resume, but resumes are often boring and ineffective in the LinkedIn environment because they're self-focused.
 Instead, treat your LinkedIn profile like the marketing tool it is, and instead describe your skills and services in terms of benefits your skills can provide to others.